signet-framework/case-study/pages/case-study/design-decisions/dedicated-broker.md

 ## Single Source of Truth

-A crucial characteristic of Deploy Guard is its **global consistency**, the assurance that running Deploy Guard yields the same results independent of the context from which it is run.
+A crucial characteristic of Deploy Guard is its **global consistency**, the assurance that running Deploy Guard yields consistent results, independent of the context from which it is executed.
 Without global consistency, teams face the challenge of resolving conflicting and unreliable Deploy Guard results.

 ### Central Document Repository

-In addition to an up-to-date awareness of deployment states, Deploy Guard's results depend on the definitions of both the consumer contract and the provider specification.
+In addition to having an up-to-date awareness of deployment states, Deploy Guard's results depend on the definitions of both the consumer contract and the provider specification.
-Reading documents from individual repositories of the consumer and provider teams introduces the risk of unsynchronized documents, leading to conflicting results in Deploy Guard.
+As a consequence, reading documents from individual repositories of the consumer and provider teams introduces the risk of unsynchronized documents, leading to conflicting results in Deploy Guard.

-Consequently, global consistency can only be guaranteed if Deploy Guard reads the documents from a **central repository**.
-While an online version control system such as Github[^1] could serve as a central repository, we decided that developing a dedicated broker would be a more suitable approach as it allows us to provide features specific to contract testing.
+To ensure global consistency, it is essential that Deploy Guard reads the documents from a central repository.
+While an online version control system such as Github[^1] could serve as a central repository, we made the decision to develop a dedicated broker.
+This choice allows us to provide features that are specifically tailored to contract testing.

 We will discuss the tradeoffs of this decision in the following sections.